vonschnappi/broken_link_scanner/README.md

 # broken_link_scanner
-This a small python script that checks for broken links
+This a small python script that checks for broken links.

 ## What it does
 This script takes a web page and renderes its HTML.
-It then finds all the a elements and compiles a list of links /urls.
+It then finds all the a elements and compiles a list of links / urls.

 Then, the script sends a request to each URL to see that it responds with either 200, 201, or 301.
 If the URL responds with anything else, it's considered a broken link and is logged into a csv.